kamalsandeep1501/To_Do_List/README.md

 git clone https://github.com/kamalsandeep1501/To_Do_List

-Open the project folder:
+Navigate to the project folder:

 cd To_Do_List

-Run the project:
+Run the app:

 flutter pub get
 flutter run